 The volunteer mentors are matched with children in the foster care or adoption programs to provide the children with positive adult role models.
-The role of the mentor is to provide the children with the security of knowing they have a constant support in their life.
+The role of the mentor is to provide the children with the security of knowing they have a constant source of support in their life.
 The children will also have an outlet and time away from their foster/adoptive family, which can be a healthy break for the entire family.
-Along with this, the mentor will assist children in working on goals in their treatment plans, as deemed appropriate by the case manager/therapist.
+Along with this, the mentor will assist children in working on goals in their treatment plans as deemed appropriate by the case manager/therapist.
 It is expected that the mentors can commit to being a mentor to a specific child for at least one year.

 Recreation and Independent Living volunteer will be involved in planning, assessing and assisting in the planning and implementation of activities which enhance the experience of youth in care both from a recreational and therapeutic standpoint.
 These planned activities will be multi-faceted and meet the needs and interests of group and individual youth.

 Tutors attend scheduled study periods and are assigned to a middle or high school student to assist them with school work.
 Assistance may be required in a variety of school subjects from basic math, English, science, spelling, or reading.
 Tutoring can either be one-on-one or in a group setting depending on the needs of the child.
 Study periods are typically in the alter afternoon or early evenings, lasting one to two hours in duration.
 A commitment of at least one semester is expected.
-Overall, tutors provide interested, compassioante support to the student to supplement their on-going education.
+Overall, tutors provide interested, compassionate support to the student to supplement their on-going education.

-General Facilities Volunteers assist STVCC Facilities staff support agency clients.
+Assist STVCC Facilities staff support agency clients.
 Activities include outdoor grounds upkeep, housing essentials sorting & organizing, donation pickup and delivery, and additional responsibilities as needed.

-Interpreter (part-time/on call basis)
+INTERPRETER (part-time/on call basis)

 Seeking individuals fluent in both English and one of the following languages: Spanish, French, Kinyarwanda, Arabic, Farsi, Karenni, Burmese, and Nepali.
 The individual will provide confidential interpretation services at our offices during client appointments with an attorney.
 The volunteer must have access to email and reliable transportation.